Tom Clarke practises in commercial, regulatory and public law, particularly in energy, commercial arbitration and financial services.

 ENERGY AND COMMERCIAL ARBITRATION

-Tasmanian Gas Pipeline arbitration (2018) – Tom acted for the pipeline operator in the first non-scheme pipeline access dispute under Part 23 of the National Gas Rules (led by Neil Young QC).
+Tasmanian Gas Pipeline arbitration (2018) – Tom acted for the pipeline operator in the first non-scheme pipeline access arbitration under Part 23 of the National Gas Rules (led by Neil Young QC).

 Basslink / Hydro Tasmania arbitration (2013) - Tom acted for Basslink in a series of arbitrations before the Hon Murray Gleeson AC QC relating to the operation of the Basslink interconnector (led by Alan Archibald QC, Jim Delany QC).

-Origin Energy Electricity Ltd v Australian Energy Market Operator Ltd Wholesale Energy Dispute Resolution Panel - Tom appeared unled for a coalition of South Australian wind farm operators, in a multi-party dispute over AEMO’s settlement of FCAS costs during planned outages of the Heywood interconnector.
+Origin Energy Electricity Ltd v AEMO Wholesale Energy Dispute Resolution Panel - Tom appeared for a coalition of South Australian wind farm operators, in a multi-party dispute over AEMO’s settlement of FCAS costs during planned outages of the Heywood interconnector (unled).

 Australian Energy Regulator v Snowy Hydro Ltd FCA 1013; FCA 58 - Tom acted for the AER, which obtained the first civil penalty under the National Electricity Law, for a generator’s failures to comply with dispatch instructions in the National Electricity Market (led by Peter Gray QC).